thanhnntq/blazor-docs/components/button/overview.md

 1. (Optional) Configure the `OnClick` event handling to show the current date and time.

-1. In the code snippet toolbar, select the **PREVIEW** tab to see the result.

 >caption Basic Blazor Button with OnClick event handling

 ````CSHTML